aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/150-creating-a-portfolio/_index.md

 This tutorial will walk you through "{{% param title %}}" with a spoke account.

-We will assume you have:

- - installed Service Catalog Puppet correctly
+We will assume you have installed Service Catalog Puppet correctly.

 We are going to perform the following steps: